debasmita-das-econ/Fannie-mae-loan-prediction-project/README.md

 - Fannie Mae requires the user to register and create a unique username and password in order to access the performance data.
 - We need to sign up for an account before aquiring the data.
 After creating the account, we can log in to "Data Dynamics" and download the data we need for this project.
 - Data can be downloaded from [Fannie Mae's website](https://capitalmarkets.fanniemae.com/credit-risk-transfer/single-family-credit-risk-transfer/fannie-mae-single-family-loan-performance-data).
 - We will be downloading Single-Family Loan Acquisition and Performance data.
-The data are available by quarter starting from 2020 Q1 till the latest available date (2023 Q1 as of now).
+The data are available by quarter starting from 2000 Q1 till the latest available date (2023 Q1 as of now).
+For this project, we will use the data from 2020 Q1 till 2023 Q1.

 ## Project Pipeline